Infrastructure

 Staff

-Zenodo is operated currently by:
+Zenodo is currently operated by:

 • Steering board: Alexandros Ioannidis-Pantopikos, Jose Benito Gonzalez Lopez, Lars Holm Nielsen, Tim Smith